There are many older homes here in Northern Connecticut that use a boiler for heat and so do not have ductwork.

 There’s a much better option.
 Ductless mini-splits from Taylor Energy eliminate all of that and also help slash your cooling costs!

-Taylor is a Pro Dealer for LG ductless mini-splits, one of the best around.
+Taylor Energy is a Pro Dealer for LG ductless mini-splits, one of the best products around.
 You get a 12-year labor warranty on LG mini-splits.
 We can also provide assistance with financing and any rebates your new units qualify for.
 By the way, your mini-splits may also qualify for a federal Energy Star® tax credit!

-If you have central air conditioning and have built an addition onto your home or have added finished space like an attic bedroom or office, you can use ductless mini-splits to provide cooling to those spaces and lighten the workload for your central A/C, helping it to last longer.
+• If you have central air conditioning and have built an addition onto your home or added finished space like an attic bedroom or office, you can use ductless mini-splits to provide cooling to those spaces and lighten the workload for your central A/C, helping it to last longer.

 As with all your home’s heating, cooling and comfort equipment, regular maintenance of your ductless mini-split will help it run better and extend its life expectancy, which can be up to 30 years.